-Even if there is little report, communication to this effect is also beneficial.
-Further, it is equally as important to communicate why the changes are needed as it is what the changes are.
+Even if there is little to report, communication to this effect is also beneficial.
+Silence results in concern.
+Remember that it is equally as important to communicate why the changes are needed as it is to explain what the changes are.
 Explain the needs, explain the goals.
-Being open and clear will help you achieve buy in and support for what you’re trying to do.
+Being open and clear will help you achieve buy-in and support for what you’re trying to do.
 Gaining employee support will help build a positive momentum towards the future state.

-2. Plan Ahead
+2. When Restructuring, Plan Ahead

 3. Meet in the Middle

-Talk to your people to see if they have any ideas.
-Seek out a small focus group of key talent or knowledge holders to battle test your ideas.
+Talk to your people to see what input they may have on the situation.
+Seek out a small focus group of key talent or knowledge holders to battle-test your ideas.
 Gain feedback.
 Actively seek your employees’ suggestions in terms of gaps.
 And listen to them.
 Often times, your vision combined with their ideas will lead to the best solution.
 The employees will live in the new structure every day and will easily be able to identify challenges you may have overlooked.

 4. Structure for Success

 Keep in mind a virtue in the world of organizational management: your structure must bring you success.
 If you’re struggling with technology growth, separate a team to focus only on technology.
 If your customers feel neglected, create a team dedicated to taking care of customers.
-There are many ways to create an organizational structure, and all are valid.
+There are many ways to create an organizational structure, and all have the merits.
 Examples include product based teams, process based teams, regionally based teams and functional teams.
 The key is to find the sources of pain and weakness and center your efforts around addressing them.

 5. Follow Up

-When you make the formal announcement, you’re not likely to get a great deal of feedback in the public setting.
+Once you make the formal announcement that a restructure is coming, you’re not likely to get a great deal of feedback in the public setting.
 Remedy: talk to your employees on an individual basis after you announce the changes.
 Again, seek out a focus group.
 At the individual level, understand what parts made sense to them and those that didn’t.